pusheco/pushe-android-studio-sample/README.md

 #### MainActivity.java

-By MainActivity.java, we mean our launcher activity.
-It may has another name though.
+By MainActivity.java, we mean your launcher activity.
+It may has another name.
 `import co.ronash.pushe.Pushe`

 Add the following in your onCreate() method